March 7, 2025

 Benchmarks

 We have also built SDBench, a Python toolkit for reproducibly benchmarking speaker diarization systems across 13+ widely used datasets following standardized procedures to enable apples-to-apples comparison and fine-grained understanding of tradeoffs.
-Code will be open-sourced and the accompanying paper will be published in April due to conference submission restrictions.
+Code is now open-source.
+We encourage the community to contribute other state-of-the-art systems and relevant datasets to this benchmark.

 Roadmap